Buitragox/factory-bot-finder/README.md

 # Factory Bot Finder

-> [!WARNING]
+> [!WARNING] Work In Progress.
-> Work In Progress
+> The extension is in an usable state but bugs and missing features are expected.

-An extension that allows you to use "Go To Definition" on FactoryBots factory methods.
+An extension that allows you to use "Go To Definition" on FactoryBot factory methods.

 ## Features

-This extension scans your `spec/factories/` directory to find a definition for your factories.
+This extension scans your `spec/factories/` directory to find a definition for your factories using tree-sitter.

 ## Extension Settings

 No settings for now.
-Not sure if settings are even necessary.

 <!-- Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.